 - Sugar and Spicy Nuts

 Target is our one-stop-shop for holiday décor and gifts.
 I am very thankful that Target asked me to collaborate for the holidays.
 Be sure to check out some of my other finds at Target here.

 Disclosure: A special thanks to Target for sponsoring this post.

 Mexican Chocolate Haystacks

-Place chocolate in large microwave-safe container.
+- Place chocolate in a large microwave-safe container.
 Heat in microwave 1 to 2 minutes or until almost melted, stirring after 1 minute.
 Then stir until smooth.

-Drop mixture by spoonfuls onto waxed paper-lined baking sheet.
+- Drop mixture by spoonfuls onto a waxed paper-lined baking sheet.
 Refrigerate until firm.